Primary School Programme

 In Leicestershire this programme is delivered by a team of Cricket Development Coaches employed by LCCC who are well supported by coaches from clubs across the county.

 Chance to Shine is a fully inclusive programme and as such LCCC delivers cricket to boys and girls in mainstream and SEND state schools including SEND units and schools.
 We also aim to establish and develop existing links to clubs that cater for all groups.
-A map of the county showing all of the ClubMark accredited clubs and their junior coordinator details can be downloaded here.
+More information can be found on the ClubMarked clubs around the county here and junior clubs currently in the Leicestershire and Rutland Youth League here.

-LCCC delivered cricket in 87 schools in 2015/16 and will be targeting in Primary schools and Secondary schools in 2016/17 in order to offer cricket to children and young people at the appropriate level.
+LCCC delivered cricket in 62 schools in 2016/17 and will be looking to deliver the New Primary School Programme to 67 in Primary schools in 2017/18 in order to offer cricket to children and young people at the appropriate level.

 Schools Primary Competitions